steren/cloud-run-instant-deploy/README.md

 The code will be picekd on any new instance of your Cloud Run service.

-If you want to force existing instances of your service to pick up the new code, you can simply create a new revision with just a new env var:
+If you want to force existing instances of your service to pick up the new code, you can simply create a new revision by updating a environment variable:

 ```
-gcloud run services update instant-app --region us-central1 --update-env-vars DEPLOYMENT=$(date +%Y-%m-%d_%H:%M:%S)
+gcloud run services update instant-app --region us-central1 --update-env-vars DATE=$(date +%Y-%m-%d_%H:%M:%S)
 ```